Betta Fish vs Blenny: Complete Comparison (2026)

 Health and Lifespan Comparison

 Betta Fish has a typical lifespan of 3-5 years, while Blenny lives approximately 4-6 years.
 Health profiles differ significantly between these fish.
 Betta Fish is predisposed to Fin Rot, Ich (White Spot Disease), Swim Bladder Disorder, with associated veterinary costs for monitoring and treatment.
-Blenny faces its own health challenges including breed-specific conditions.
+Blenny faces its own health challenges including species-specific conditions.
 Betta Fish has 3 documented predispositions compared to 1 for Blenny, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health